silverwind/droppy/README.md

 - `filesDir`: The directory which serves as the server's root.
 - `resDir`: The directory which contains the compiled resources and images.
 - `srcDir`: The directory which contains the html/js/css sources.

-##Notes
-- If you're running inside Cygwin, it is advisable to run node with `cmd /c node` for compatibilty reasons.